-Increasing the number of records used for training in DT leads to performance close to LFS performance.
-The performance is rather high even with a few records with on average 84 \% of the supervised learning performance with only 14 records (2 records per source dataset) and 88\% with 28 records (4 records per source dataset).
-The fact that we use 7 datasets with highly variable demographics to train the model might explain why we reach quickly that level of F1.
-One other clue to support this is the fact that RobustSleepNet even exceeds the LFS performance on DODH with only 56 records from other datasets.
-DODH contains only healthy young individuals hence is likely to present low variability has suggested in \cite{guillot2019dreem}.
-The use of multiple records with high variability might be the reasons why it performs so well on this "easy" dataset.
+Increasing the number of records used for training in DT leads to a performance close to LFS performance.
+The performance is relatively high even with a few records, with on average 84\% of the supervised learning performance using only 14 records (2 records per source dataset) and 88\% using 28 records (4 records per source dataset).
+The fact that we use seven datasets with highly variable demographics to train the model might explain why we quickly reach that level of F1.
+One other clue to support this is that RobustSleepNet exceeds the LFS performance on DOD-H with only 56 records from other datasets.
+DOD-H contains only healthy young individuals; hence, it is likely to present low variability as suggested in \cite{guillot2019dreem}.
+The use of multiple records with high variability might be why it performs so well on this "easy" dataset.
+While we demonstrated how the attention layers tackle the input-shape issue, the parametrization of that layer does not impact the performance much.
+All the attention heads use the same input, so they might tend to be similar to each other.
+Using several attention heads between 2 and 4 seems optimal on the considered datasets.
 The channel ablation experiment highlights the ability of our model to perform well on various setups.
 In particular, the use of only a single EEG channel leads to exploitable results.
-This is interesting for minimalist at-home PSG devices.
+The EOG also reached high performance, but this might be because of its almost frontal location means that it contains EEG information.
+In some cases, EOG was referenced to an EEG channel, which might bias that analysis.
+Single EEG performance is interesting for designing minimalist at-home PSG devices.
 A combination of EEG and EOG leads to the best results.
-RobustSleepNet does not seem to benefit from an additional EMG channel to perform sleep staging.
-This might be related to the fact that the EMG signal is too different and under-represented compared to the EEG and EOG.

 We quantified the impact of the inter-rater variability on training and evaluation.
-We show that training on a consensus of scorers is highly valuable to achieve the best performance in DT.
-The use of several scorers reduces the noise due to inter-rater variability making RobustSleepNet more robust to that noise.
+We show that training on a consensus of scorers is essential to achieve the best performance in DT.
+Several scorers reduce the noise due to inter-rater variability making RobustSleepNet more robust.
 We also observe a high variability on evaluation depending on the scorer used as the reference.
-RobustSleepNet generalizes well because the highest performances are achieved against the consensus.
+RobustSleepNet generalizes well because we achieved the highest performances against the consensus.
 The high variations in the performance of individual scorers highlight the need to use such a consensus for a proper evaluation.
-When evaluation or training a model on a single scorer, one might be over-fitting on the scorer's way of classifying.
+When evaluating or training a model on a single scorer, one might be over-fitting on the scorer's way of classifying.